Market strides on through second wave.

-Over July’s 4 weekends more than 2,147 auctions were reported to the Real Estate Institute of Victoria (REIV).
-More than 962 sales were recorded.
-Approximately 717 properties were passed in, with 329 of those on a vendor bid.
-July’s clearance rate averaged 62.25% – just up on June’s 61.2%.
+Over July’s 4 weekends the Real Estate Institute of Victoria (REIV) recorded more than 1,141 auctions.
+470 properties were sold at auction, with 201 passed in.
+73 on a vendor bid.
+277 properites were sold before auction.
+The clearance rate averaged 78.5%, sharply up on June’s 65.5%.

 Enter your details below to download our FREE Essential Property Selling Guide and learn our 4 steps to success!

 1. Real Estate Agent Selection – how we choose the best selling agent for your property

 2. Accurate Price Quoting – why is getting this right so important

 3. Making The Most Of Presentation – how to best present your property

 4. Effective Property Marketing – how we create a winning property marketing strategy

 Vendor Marketing – Melbourne’s most qualified vendor advocates will not disclose any of your personal information.